BRUCE LICHT

 Twin #2: Are you kidding?
 That’s crazy-talk.
 This is definitely all there is.
 There’s no life beyond this reality.
 What kind of life would that be anyway?

 Twin #2: That’s ridiculous.
 Where did you ever learn that—watching WombTube videos?
 Walking?
-Where is there to go?
+Where’s there to go?
 Holding things with our hands?
 What’s there to hold on to?
 Eating with our mouths?
 Your stomach may not always agree with it, but the umbilical cord supplies us with all the nutrients we need.
 And meeting others?
 You mean like aliens?
 You sure have a wild imagination wombmate.
 I think it’s illogical and a conspiracy theory.
-The next thing that you’ll be suggesting is that I use “after-birth control” or buy “after-delivery insurance.”
+The next thing that you’ll be suggesting is that I use “after-birth control” or buy “after-life insurance.”

 Twin #1: What if it's just different than it is here?
 Maybe we don't need that physical cord anymore?
 It’s kind of limiting, isn’t it?